launchableinc/cli/docs/resources/integrations/gradle+testng.md

 ## Subsetting your test runs

-{% hint style="info" %}
-For instructions on how to implement [Zero Input Subsetting](../../features/predictive-test-selection/requesting-and-running-a-subset-of-tests/zero-input-subsetting.md), scroll down to [Using Zero Input Subsetting](#using-zero-input-subsetting).
-{% endhint %}

 First, you need to add a dependency declaration to `build.gradle` so that the right subset of tests get executed when TestNG runs:

 ```